illeandrei/cv-from-scratch/README.md

 ##### Git:
 - open https://github.com
-- create new repo with same name as project on disk (cv-from-scratch)
+- create new repo with same name as project on disk (illeandrei.github.io)
 - create ssh-key to skip using account/password
     - open Git Bash
-    - generate ssh-key:
+    - generate ssh-key (make sure to replace with your email address):
     ```
     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
     ```